 synthesis is like cooking.
-You put the same stuff together, and you just cook, whether by heat or fermentation, and something new comes from it. and beneath it all is evolution. it goes from one state to another. the sugar breaks down, the fats emulsify, the blood denatures, and maybe even gelatin is produced by dissolving collagen... so what can i deduce from this? what thing could i be reduced to through the finding? well, I find that it produces the sum of flavors: sweet, sour, bitter, salty, unami--that is, i find what produces me, such as the composites of my parts.
+You put the same stuff together, and whether by heat or fermentation, something new comes from it.
+And beneath it all is evolution. it goes from one state to another: the sugar breaks down, the fats emulsify, and the blood denatures.
+Even gelatin is produced by dissolving collagen.
+So what can I deduce from this?
+Production by reduction?
+To diminish something so that I can gain more out of it?
+Well, reduction produces the sum of flavors: sweet, sour, bitter, salty, unami.
+It concentrates each element to a higher percentage, because the space that it once occupied shrunk to a smaller pie.
+So its as if each element became bigger, but from the visual perspective, it'd be an illusion. that it occupies has been reduced; it went from a bigger pie to a smaller pie.
+But as if the size of the elements never changed, it now occupies such that even the smallest flavour is squeezed out in this tiny space. i find what produces me, such as the composites of my parts.
 Just as a painter blends colours to create more colours, so too does a chef create more flavours by playing and editing them.
 Due to the changes at the atomic level, i consider it as editing, rather than just changing.
 The sum comes from what was fundamentally there. its not new at all. or at least, we can say that the ingridients themselves are not new, yet when put together, its as if a secondary force is at work.
 I'd like to quote something here by Georges Bataille:

 in asexual reproduction... the nucleus divides into two equal parts, and from a single entity, two result. the two new entities are, to the same degree, the products of the first.
 The first has disappeared.
 Esssentially, it is dead, since only the two entities it has produced survive.
 It does not decompose in the way sexed animals die, but it ceases to be.
 It ceases to be, in the sense that it is discontinuous.
 But, in a point of the reproduction, there was continuity.
 There exists a point where the primitive one becomes two.
 When there are two, there is again discontinuity in each of the entities.
 But the passage implies an instant of continuity between the two.
 The first dies, but in its death appears a fundamental instant of continuity.